drseg/swift-fsm/README.md

 ### Performance

 Each call to `handleEvent()` requires a single operation to find the correct transition in the table.
-Though O(1) is ideal, this table-based system still has 2-3x the basic overhead of a nested switch case statement.
+Though O(1) is ideal, this flexible table-based system still has 2-3x the overhead of a nested switch case statement doing the same work.
+Swift FSM trades performance for convenience, and is not suitable for bleeding edge, resource constrained implementations.

 ## Expanded Syntax